GPflow/GPflow/README.md

 ## Getting Started with GPflow 2.0

-There is an "Intro to GPflow 2" Jupyter notebook in `doc/source/notebooks/intro_to_gpflow2.ipynb".
-Not all tutorial notebooks may be running on `gpflow2` already, but we are working on it!
+There is an ["Intro to GPflow 2.0"](https://github.com/GPflow/GPflow/blob/develop/doc/source/notebooks/intro_to_gpflow2.ipynb) Jupyter notebook.
+Check it out for details.

+- **GPflow 1.0**

+  *We stop the support for GPflow based on TensorFlow 1.0.
+We accept bug fixes only to GPflow   1.0 in **develop-1.0** branch.
+Latest available release is [v1.5.1](https://github.com/GPflow/GPflow/releases/tag/v1.5.1).*

 ## Getting help